‘Transformers’ edge out ‘Spider-Verse’ to claim first place at box office

 “The problem with “Transformers: Rise of the Beasts” is the same problem faced by all of the installments — balancing the humanity with the metal,” wrote AP’s Mark Kennedy in his review.

 In fact, the only movie that did get a fresh rating was “Bumblebee,” which also made the least money of all of them.
-Audiences were more positive, giving “Rise of the Beasts” an A- CinemaScore.
+Audiences (62% male) were more positive, giving “Rise of the Beasts” an A- CinemaScore.
+According to PostTrak surveys, general audiences gave it 4.5 stars out of 5.

 While a $60.5 million opening might not seem like enough to support a $200 million production budget, “Rise of the Beasts” is a movie that will make most of its money abroad.
 Since 2011’s “Transformers: Dark of the Moon,” international ticket sales have accounted for at least 70% of the global box office total.
 Two of the seven movies, “Dark of the Moon” and “Age of Extinction,” from 2014, made over $1 billion each.